oxketova/oksanaketova.com/_works/stilllife.md

 image_caption: ''
 ---

-Still life for me is a way to pay attention and admire simple objects that in ordinary life go unnoticed.
+Painting still life for me is a way to pay attention and admire simple objects that in ordinary life go unnoticed.

 <div class="gallery-box">
   <div class="gallery">